34th Historic Oakdale Cemetery Walk

 Oakdale Cemetery is one of the largest historic cemeteries in Volusia County with more than 15,000 grave sites.

-Guests will walk the short route in groups of 12 people.
+Guests will walk the short route in groups of 15 people.
 If you are attending in a particular group, please give individual names when you make your reservation and make payment.
-To support the wellness of our community, sanitizer and masks will be available for those who want them, and safe physical distance is encouraged.

 The walking tour is through Oakdale Cemetery on paved walkways but all guests must be prepared for uneven pavement and be able to navigate with lighting provided by lanterns and flashlights.
 Wear comfortable walking shoes and be prepared for the "Florida great outdoors".
 A limited number of chairs is available at each tour stop.